digitalrightswatch/digitalrightswatch.org.au/content/blog/how-to-disabile-ai-scraping-on-google-meta-and-linkedin.md

 ---
-draft: false
+draft: true
-title: How to Disabile AI Scraping on Google, Meta, and LinkedIn
+title: How to Disabile AI Scraping on Google, Meta, and LinkedI
 category:
   - Tools and Guides
 date: 2025-11-26T00:38:56.812Z